 Installing lead flashing into a rendered wall is a good way to prevent leaks.

-If your brick wall hasn’t been rendered yet, you have quite a bit of leeway.
+Moreover, if your brick wall hasn’t been rendered yet, you have quite a bit of leeway.
 In that case, you can go flash first, render second or reverse the order.

-But even if you’re working with a wall that’s already been rendered, there’s no need to stress.
+However, even if you’re working with a wall that’s already been rendered, there’s no need to stress.

 Remember to use straight flashing rather than stepped flashing, and you’ve got this covered!